SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders With Losses On Their Investments In Liveperson, Inc. Of Class Action Lawsuit And Upcoming D...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-22, 2023 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against LivePerson, Inc. (“LivePerson” or the“Company”) (NASDAQ: LPSN) and certain officers.
-The class action, filed in the United States District Court for the Southern District of New York, and docketed under 23-cv- 10517, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired LivePerson securities between May 10, 2022 and March 16, 2023, both dates inclusive (the“Class Period”), seeking to recover damages caused by Defendants' violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (“Exchange Act”) and Rule 10b-5 promulgated thereunder, against the Company and certain of its top officials.
+Pomerantz LLP announces that a class action lawsuit has been filed against LivePerson, Inc. ("LivePerson" or the "Company") (NASDAQ: LPSN ) and certain officers.
+The class action, filed in the United States District Court for the Southern District of New York, and docketed under 23-cv- 10517, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired LivePerson securities between May 10, 2022 and March 16, 2023, both dates inclusive (the "Class Period"), seeking to recover damages caused by Defendants' violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 ("Exchange Act") and Rule 10b-5 promulgated thereunder, against the Company and certain of its top officials.

-If you are a shareholder who purchased or otherwise acquired LivePerson securities during the Class Period, you have until January 30, 2024, to ask the Court to appoint you as Lead Plaintiff for the class.
-A copy of the Complaint can be obtained at .
-To discuss this action, contact Robert S. Willoughby at ... or 888.476.6529 (or 888), toll-free, Ext.
-7980.
-Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.

 [Click here for information about joining the class action]